 If you’re providing home care for a senior loved one, it’s likely that you fell into the responsibility without having any formal training: you saw the requirement, and gallantly came forward to fulfill it.
-At JFS Care, a Los Angeles, CA home health agency, comprehensive training is provided to each of our professional in-home caregivers before they’re fully equipped to safely and effectively provide care for seniors.
+At JFS Care, comprehensive training is provided to each of our professional in-home caregivers before they’re fully equipped to safely and effectively provide care for seniors.
 Through our efforts to empower each and every family caregiver, we have outlined examples of the crucial skills needed to give the highest possible quality senior care.

 Nutrition: Ensuring necessary nutrition in the elderly can be challenging.
 Medication side effects may cause food to be less appealing.
 Chewing and swallowing issues can be a factor.
 And isolation or depression can have a significant impact on appetite.
 In fact, senior malnourishment has started to become more and more common in older adults and isn’t as simple as noticing whether or not a senior has lost weight.
 Speak to the senior’s physician or a dietitian to develop a nutrition plan; and be certain the senior’s fluid consumption (particularly plain water) is ample – a minimum of 8 to 10 glasses of fluid per day.

 Infection Control: Being in close contact with an individual through providing personal care boosts the risk for spreading viral and bacterial infections.
 The greatest defense against infection is keeping your hands clean.
 When using protective gloves, hands should be washed thoroughly with soap and warm water, both before and after wearing the gloves.